dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 ![Logged In](https://cdn.auth0.com/blog/app/loggedin.png)
 _Logged In_

-Our app is running successfully on a PHP 5.x server.
+Our app is now running successfully on a PHP 5.x server.
 You can grab the [source code from Github](https://github.com/auth0-blog/starwars-phpapp) to ensure that everything works as expected.

 ### Migrate to PHP 7

 We are currently running a PHP 5.x app.
 Let's migrate it to PHP 7.
-The good thing like I said earlier in the previous post is that most times you might not have to change anything in the codebase.
+The good thing like I mentioned earlier in the previous post is that most times you might not have to change anything in the codebase.
 Let's see if that holds true for this app.

 Upgrade your server to at least PHP 7.0.0 and run this app again.